 One of the first things I was asked when I began 500 Days Of Film was how did I create my list?
 Sadly, this process was not (at all) scientific.
 I simply went back five years and noted what my favourite movie critics had voted as their "film of the week" during that time.
 I then added some films that I really wanted to see again - including some absolute classics.

 My initial list was longer than 400 films.
 However, I limited myself to that number because I wanted to add new films every week.
 I reasoned that, over 500 days, I would easily have 100 more films.

 Another question I am often asked is how do I watch my movies?
 At the beginning, I would watch my films on DVD or via streaming services such as Amazon and Netflix (later branching out to Curzon At Home, BFI Player and Mubi).

 My challenge didn’t require me to watch a film every day without fail… I worried that would be too constricting (and that real life might get in the way).
 So, when I could, I would watch two or three films in a day in order to keep on top of my schedule.

-Indeed, one of the best things about creating the 500 Days Of Film challenge, has been the conversations I have had with people about movies.
+Indeed, one of the best things about creating the 500 Days Of Film challenge has been the conversations I have had with people about movies.
 Everyone likes to talk about the films they love (and those they hate!).

 Reviewing films proved quite a challenge at first.
 Not the writing so much (I have been a writer and a journalist all my life) but having the confidence to publish my own opinions.
 Of course, life would be dull if we all held the same views but was I brave enough to go against the tide, to say when a film hadn’t worked for me?

 I love 500 Days Of Film.
 It really has changed my life.
-I’ve watched some incredible films, had some brilliant cinematic experiences (including film festivals and special movie events) and made some wonderful friends along the way.
+I’ve watched some incredible films, had some brilliant cinematic experiences (including film festivals, interviews with directors and special movie events) and made some wonderful friends along the way.